| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 Yerushalmy, J. (1947).
 Statistical Problems in Assessing Methods of Medical Diagnosis, with Special Reference to X-Ray Techniques.
 Public Health Reports (1896-1970), 62(40), 1432–1449.

-objectsSummary the results for object of class MRMCbinary
+MRMCbinary objectsSummarizes the results for an object of class MRMCbinary.

 object |